justfoolingaround/animdl/readme.md

 This argument is shared by **stream** and **download**, it can be used to hand over the latest episode of the anime by using `-s latest`.
 Similarly, the latest 2 episodes can be selected via `latest-2`.

-This argument changes the **flow** of episodes.
-This means, this will not isolate the other streams but just bring forward the required episodes.
-If an anime has 10 episodes, the flow will be changed to `10, 1, 2, 3, 4, 5, 6, 7, 8, 9` if `latest` is in used.

 - This argument is compatible with `-r`, you will get the last episode of the range.

 ### `-q` / `--quality` argument